SwamyDev/reinforcement/README.md

                 logger.info(reporter.report(episode, rewards))
     env.close()
 ```
-This is the main function setting up the boiler plate code, like creating the tensorflow session, logging reports, and creating the reinforce agent.
+This is the main function setting up the boiler plate code.
+It creates the tensorflow session, logs the progress, and creats the agent.
 The `Reporter` class is just a helper to make logging at a certain frequency more convenient

 [embedmd]:# (example/reinforce.py python /def _make_agent/ /return BatchAgent\(alg\)/)
 ```python